brandon3sican/denr_travel_order/DATABASE.md

 The database includes seeders for initial data:
 - `TravelStatusSeeder`: Populates the `travel_status` table with default status values
+- `DatabaseSeeder`: Main seeder that calls other seeders in order

 ## Migration Notes